qiaojunfeng/Wannier.jl/docs/src/theory/algorithm.md

 Here are some detailed explanations of the algorithms used in this package, however, it might still be too concise, please refer to the references for full discussion.

+Moreover, a good starting point for the WF theory could be[^RMP].

 ## Wannierization

 - maximal localization for isolated bands, e.g. insulators